psenough/chainer-fast-neuralstyle/README.md

 # Chainer implementation of "Perceptual Losses for Real-Time Style Transfer and Super-Resolution"
 Fast artistic style transfer by using feed forward network.

 This is a fork based on [yusuketomoto/chainer-fast-neuralstyle](https://github.com/yusuketomoto/chainer-fast-neuralstyle).
-Mostly just merging [resize-conv](https://github.com/yusuketomoto/chainer-fast-neuralstyle/tree/resize-conv) and [stable-style](https://github.com/ElementAI/chainer-fast-neuralstyle/tree/stable-style), adding [gafr/chainer-fast-neuralstyle-models](https://github.com/gafr/chainer-fast-neuralstyle-models) collection.
+Mostly just merging [resize-conv](https://github.com/yusuketomoto/chainer-fast-neuralstyle/tree/resize-conv) and [stable-style](https://github.com/ElementAI/chainer-fast-neuralstyle/tree/stable-style).
 And upgrading to work with latest version of Chainer (which isn't backwards compatible with volatile's and test's anymore apparently).

 Also added a few bash scripts to help streamline some things like style transfer on video.
 You can find those scripts on `\bash_scripts\`